 \begin{itemize} \item The broad \HeIIL[4686] feature in the blue bump is well reproduced by a population of WN stars associated with a recent ($\sim$5--6 Myr) burst of star formation, whereas both stellar population synthesis models and empirical templates fall short in matching the observed strength of nitrogen stellar wind lines at $\approx 4640\AA$, suggesting additional N-enhancement in the stellar atmospheres that is not fully accounted for by models (Fig.~\ref{fig:WR_bumps}, see also Fig.~\ref{fig:alternative_WR_fits}).

-\item The relative strength of the blue and red bumps disfavor the presence of very massive stars (VMS) in this system (which are generally characterized by much higher EW[\HeIIL[4686]] than seen in \sourceshort, Fig.~\ref{fig:VMS_vs_WR}), although a more definitive assessment will likely require the joint analysis of rest-UV and rest-optical features.
+\item The relative strength of the blue and red bumps disfavor the presence of VMS in this system (which are generally characterized by much higher EW[\HeIIL[4686]] than seen in \sourceshort, Fig.~\ref{fig:VMS_vs_WR}), although a more definitive assessment will likely require joint analysis of rest-UV and rest-optical features.

-\item We do not find any evidence for strong deviations (e.g. N/O-enhancement) in most elemental abundance patterns compared to the global trends inferred for star-forming galaxies of similar metallicity in the local Universe, including $z\sim0$ starbursts with detected WR features (Fig.~\ref{fig:abundance_patterns}).
+\item We do not find any evidence for strong deviations (e.g., N/O-enhancement) in most elemental abundance patterns compared to the global trends inferred for star-forming galaxies of similar metallicity in the local Universe, including $z\sim0$ starbursts with detected WR features (Fig.~\ref{fig:abundance_patterns}).
 This suggests that any ISM enrichment from WR-driven stellar winds is highly localized and confined to their immediate surroundings, having negligible impact on the global ISM enrichment properties inferred from the integrated galaxy spectrum.